 1. Panglao Island, Bohol

 The island province of Bohol is filled with natural wonders, from the world-famous Chocolate Hills to the wonderful beaches and scenic shorelines.
-Panglao Island is no doubt the most popular beachfront destination in Bohol.
+Panglao Island is no doubt the most popular beachfront destination in the Philippines.
 Right before Panglao City is the Alona Beach, an area frequented by tourists for its perfect white sand beach, rocky cliffs, and homegrown entertainment.
 If you and your partner are looking to amp up the romance, book a room at Linaw Beach Resort to enjoy a lovely sunset dinner by the shore.

 Batanes is often called an elusive travel destination due to its inaccessibility.
 While it isn’t virtually impossible to get there, booking a trip can be expensive.
 That is until Cebu Pacific happened.
 That’s right, the budget airline just recently opened a Manila to Batanes route.
 Since the company is famous for its year-round seat sales, you won’t have to worry about paying 7,000 Php for a one-way trip anymore.